davamix/YAOC/README.md

 # YAOC
 Yet Another Ollama Client.

-This a desktop application written in C# and WPF to play with your local models.
+This is a desktop application written in C# and WPF to play with your local models.

 ## Features
 * Attach files to the conversation